 Looking for a Reading List title?

 When you search SOLO for books on your Reading List you may find that the location is shown as Law Library Reserve Collection.
-These titles are available to all categories of readers, but are shelved in a discrete run on Level 2.
-Please ask a librarian for directions when you are next in the Law Library.
+These titles are available to all categories of readers, please bring your University or Bodleian Reader's Card to the Enquiry Desk on Level 2 and ask for these books there.

 You may find that SOLO searches reveal other Bodleian libraries have material that would help your study & research, please check with their websites for admission requirements, opening hours etc

-The following libraries are open to Oxford University Card holders and visitors with a Bodleian Reader's Card..
+The following libraries are open to Oxford University Card holders and visitors with the appropriate Bodleian Reader's Card.